Tranceformental Online CBT Programme

-Hello and welcome to this comprehensive course of self-directed CBT which has been specifically designed to help you to overcome a wide range of mental health problems without needing to see a therapist face-to-face or via video link.
+Hello and welcome to this comprehensive online course of CBT (Cognitive Behavioural Therapy) which has been specifically designed to help you to overcome a wide range of mental health problems.

-Self-directed CBT is based on 100% scientific evidence-based applied psychological principles and is authored by an academic psychologist Paul Lee BSc.
-(Hons) MSc.
-(Distinction) MIAEBP who also runs a private clinical practice in the West Midlands.
+CBT is based on 100% scientific evidence-based, clinically proven, applied psychological principles and is authored by an academic psychologist Paul Lee BSc.
+(Hons) MSc. who also runs a private clinical practice in the West Midlands.

 The course includes: